dragmakex/LunchSphere/README.md

 <img src="img/automatic_1.png" alt="Prototype Automatic 1" title="Prototype Automatic 1" width="300" height="600"/> <img src="img/automatic_4.png" alt="Prototype Automatic 4" title="Prototype Automatic 4" width="300" height="600" />

 This prototype handles the lunch scheduling problem in an automatic way.
+At the beginning of the week you pick your preferred lunch times for each day and either create or join a group of friends.
+The app will then automatically pick a time that suits each individual group member and propose it to the group.
+On each day you can then decide which group you would like to eat lunch with by accepting or declining the algorithm's proposed lunch time for each group.
+This scheduling manner allows for less last-minute flexibility, but it takes away the daily hassle of committing to and proposing lunch times.
+Simply set your preferences once a week and pick your preferred slot daily."

 ## Hi-fidelity Prototype